Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to score more than 51 points in seven of eight games this season.
+- Washington and its opponents have combined to score more than 51 points in three of seven games this season.

-- The two teams combine to score 58.9 points per game, 7.9 more than the over/under in this contest.
+- The two teams combine to average 58.9 points per game, 7.9 more than the over/under in this contest.

-- This contest's over/under is 8.8 points more than the 42.2 these two squads combine to surrender per game this season.
+- These two squads combine to allow 42.2 points per game, 8.8 fewer than this contest's over/under.

-- The average total in Ducks games this season is 57.6, 6.6 points above Saturday's over/under of 51.
+- The Ducks and their opponents have scored an average of 57.6 points per game in 2021, 6.6 more than Saturday's total.

 Oregon Stats and Trends

-- Oregon has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).
+- Oregon has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).

-- Oregon is 2-6 against the spread and 7-1 overall in games when it records more than 18.9 points.
+- When Oregon scores more than 18.9 points, it is 2-6 against the spread and 7-1 overall.

-- Oregon is 2-6 against the spread and 7-1 overall when the team piles up over 324.9 yards.
+- In games that Oregon churns out over 324.9 yards, the team is 2-6 against the spread and 7-1 overall.

-- The Ducks have turned the ball over eight times this season, five fewer than the Huskies have forced (13).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.